vishnushiri02/SARS-Cov2/notes/Work_documented.md

 ![pangolin_assignment](assets/Pics/pangolin_assignment_analysis.png)

 ![pangolin_assignemt_details](assets/Pics/pangolin_assignment.png)

 - All these are present in the ```Work/Data_Analysis/assigning_the_unassigned.Rmd```

 ## Finding positions under pressure (BIG GOAL)

 The big goal is to find the positions under pressure.
-To obtain this, firstly the frequency of each position(RBD spike mutations in position 330-530) in the aa_substitution has to be first calculated and interpolated to get the daily data.
+To obtain this, firstly the frequency of each position(RBD spike mutations in position 330-530)([[question on the position|Work_documented.possible_questions#7-aaccording-to-uniprot-the-rbd-region-in-spike--is-319-541aa]]) in the aa_substitution has to be first calculated and interpolated to get the daily data.
 ![frequency interpolation](assets/Pics/Frequency_interpolation.png)

 - For Each country the mutation data from GISAID has been used as the input.